Fleet And Fuel Cards

 Coast offers security, account management, and convenience with very little in the way of fees.
 The card gives business owners set policies to control purchases specific to individual drivers or vehicles and access real-time reporting data with line-time purchase detail—for example, you can see the grade of gas purchased and the number of gallons.
 For even more visibility, Coast offers integrations with telematics, fleet management, and accounting tools.

-Coast cards give users 4-10¢ off per gallon at Exxon and Mobil stations and 2¢ off at other gas stations, as well as 1% cash back on every purchase at non-gas station merchants.
+Coast cards give users a 4-10¢ per gallon rebate on all gas purchases, as well as 1% cash back on every purchase at non-gas station merchants.
 There is a $4/month subscription fee for each active card, $35 returned payment fee and a late fee equal to $35 (or 1% of the amount past due), but no transaction, set-up, reporting, or other fees.

 Pros